Why did Whole Foods ban Krill Oil?

 And may be Whole Foods ought to stop selling farmed Atlantic salmon instead?

-Aker BioMarine of Norway and Neptune of Canada (Full disclosure: I have met with both companies and I know their executives well) are the two main operators in the krill oil supplement industry.
+Aker BioMarine of Norway and Neptune of Canada (Full disclosure: I have met with both companies and their executives) are the two main operators in the krill oil supplement industry.
 They both have sustainability policies and claim to follow international rules.

 Only a small portion of Aker and Neptune oils sell at Whole Foods.
 Most of the krill oil supplements sold in the US are sold through Costco, Walmart and SAM’S Club, not Whole Foods Market.